department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility.md

     description: Continue your life insurance beyond 2 years after you leave the military if you’re disabled because of an injury or illness caused—or made worse—by your active service.
   - url: /life-insurance/options-and-eligibility/vmli/
     title: Veterans' Mortgage Life Insurance (VMLI)
-    description: If you're severely disabled, help your family pay off the home mortgage on a home that's been adapted to fit your needs in the event of your death.
+    description: If you're severely disabled and have an SAH grant, you may qualify to get this mortgage protection insurance to help your family pay off your home mortgage in the event of your death.
 ---

 <div class="va-introtext">